 Originally started as a Kickstarter project in 2015 by Michelle Hertel and Mathew Hertel, this machine is manufactured in Belgrade, Montana, and also the company is based in Belgrade.

-Pocket NC offers US-based phone support for their product and they are well reputed for good customer support.
+Penta Machine offers US-based phone support for their product and they are well-reputed for good customer support.

 The accuracy and precision of the machine, along with the time it saves you, easily justifies the roughly $6,000 price tag.